TobiasWalle/rust-json-macro-demo/README.md

 An example implementation of an `json!` macro in Rust.

-The implementation can be found in the (json module)(./src/json.rs).
+The implementation can be found in the [json module](./src/json.rs).